cs-ed/edtech-plan-bbethune-LHS/README.md

 that the school has adopted as a course management system.

 This educational technology plan will be for AP Computer Science A classes.
-Leigh actually already has a computer science program, helmed by a friend and colleague in the math department (and, unlike me, he is a legitimate CS guru ).
+Leigh actually already has a computer science program, helmed by a friend and colleague in the math department (and, unlike me, he is a legitimate CS guru).
 There are roughly one hundred students in Leigh’s CS program – around fifty students who take AP CSA and the corresponding AP Exam each year in May, and around fifty students who take CSP.
 Leigh uses
 “Project Lead the Way” (PLTW) curriculum in the Computer Science Principles classes.